 The initial payment is usually 50% of the estimated cost.
 You will be invoiced the remaining fee plus any expenses in two steps, the first when the work is about half done and I have sent you an interim report and the second upon completion of the commission.

 If you contact me regarding a possible commission, I will provide a free initial consultation involving up to two hours of discussion and analysis.
 Once you have signed a contract, I will bill you a fee for all online searches, research in archives, writing, and other work related to the commission.

 The fee depends in part on the size of the commission.
-Comprehensive histories for extensive and complex families may involve 80 hours or more of work.
-For large commissions of this sort, my hourly fee is $80 USD.
-For commissions of under 80 hours, the fee is $100 USD per hour.
-I only accept commissions for 25 hours or more.
+Comprehensive histories about extensive and complex families may require over 100 hours of work.
+For large commissions of this sort, my hourly fee is $85 USD.
+The current fee for other commissions is $100 USD per hour.
+I only accept commissions for at least 25 hours of work.
 The base cost is thus $2500 USD.

 These fees reflect both my qualifications and my location.
 The base cost is approximately the same as that set by Ancestry's ProGenealogists.
 The higher hourly rate is in line with the charges made by the Swedish National Archives.